bloominstituteoftechnology/Client-Testing-Mini/README.md

 ### Pre Set Up

 * You'll notice we have two directories `src` and `test`.
-Inside of `src/app.js` you'll see all the code that we want to test, being exported out of `app.js` in the bottom of the file.
+Inside of `src/app.js & src/functions.js` you'll see all the code that we want to test, being exported out of the given files.
-* Go ahead and run `npm test` and it will exectute the testing suites.
+* Go ahead and run `npm test` and it will execute the testing suites.
+* We have installed a watch command that will re run on save.

 ### Steps for implementing Tests

 * Step 1: You have a broken test suite already, go ahead and change each test assertion such that it passes the expected test.
-Everything begins on line 14 inside of `tests/app.test.js` begin there.
+Everything begins on line 14 inside of `tests/types.test.js` begin there.
+* Step 2: After you have all of your tests passing inside of `types.test.js` you can start testing the functions found in the `src/functions.js` file.
+  * Write your testing code for these functions inside of `tests/functions.test.js`

 ### Resources